lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

 implementations that process certificates and CRLs using ML-DSA MUST recognize the corresponding OIDs.
 Encoding rules for ML-DSA signature values are specified {{oids}}.

-When an id-ml-dsa-* identifier appears in the algorithm field as an AlgorithmIdentifier, the encoding MUST omit the parameters field.
-That is, the AlgorithmIdentifier SHALL be a SEQUENCE of one component, the OID id-ml-dsa-*.

 # ML-DSA Public Keys in PKIX {#ML-DSA-PubblicKey}